 This is one of those things that nobody tells you in management training courses.

 Also, a career in management entails having some touchy conversations.
 You’ll have to discuss budgets, compensation, promotions, non-promotions, performance issues, etc. These aren’t easy conversations.
 Get comfortable being uncomfortable and directly addressing hard topics in professional ways.
-It will serve you well in your personal life, and all along your career path whether you are a manager or otherwise.
+It will serve you well in your personal life and all along your career path, whether you are a manager or not.

 10: Release your inner control freak